Rate of convergence for the discrete-time approximation of reflected BSDEs arising in switching problems

 An important step in our study is to prove that these discretely reflected BSDEs are a good approximation of the continuously reflected ones \eqref{eqBSDECORIntro}.
-In section 4, we are able to control the error in terms of $|\Re|$ under minimal Lipschitz condition for the cost functions $c$, which is new in the literature. {Finally, the main result of this section is given by Theorem \ref{th convergence continuement ref vers discret refl}.
+In Section 4, we are able to control the error in terms of $|\Re|$ under a {simple} Lipschitz condition for the cost functions $c$, which is new in the literature. {Finally, the main result of this section is given by Theorem \ref{th convergence continuement ref vers discret refl}.
 It improves in particular the results of \cite{Chassagneux-Elie-Kharroubi-10} where a less general structure on $f$ is imposed, $f$ is assumed to be bounded with respect to $z$ and some extra smoothness assumptions are needed on $c$.
 Moreover error bounds obtained in \cite{Chassagneux-Elie-Kharroubi-10} are slightly improved.}

 {Let us remark that we were able to get away from some structural contraints on $f$ imposed in \cite{Chassagneux-Elie-Kharroubi-10} by adapting arguments of \cite{Chassagneux-Elie-Kharroubi-11} in our context (see in particular the proof of Proposition \ref{pr theorem 5.2}).
 Moreover, we get ride of the boundedness of $f$ by obtaining the following strong estimate on $Z$ in Corollary \ref{co control Z}:

 Let us point out that this kind of estimate is interesting for its own sake, that it should be easily generalised in a path-dependent framework and that the proof strongly rest on the discretely reflected BSDE approximation of \eqref{eqBSDECORIntro}. }

 We then consider a Euler type approximation scheme associated to the BSDE~(\ref{BSDEDORintro}) defined on a grid $\pi=\{t_0,\ldots,t_n\}$ by $\Yp_n:=g(\Xp_T)$ and, for $i\in\{n-1,\ldots,0\}$,

 where $\Xp$ is the Euler scheme associated to $X$, $h_i:=t_{i+1}-t_i$ and weights $(H_i)_{0 \le i \le n-1}$ are matrices in $\mathcal{M}^{1,d}$ given by